Dubai: The World Islands

-The World Islands is an archipelago of small artificial islands constructed in the shape of a world map in the waters of the Persian Gulf, 4.0 kilometres (2.5 mi) off the coast of Dubai.
+The World Islands is an archipelago of small artificial islands shaped like a world map in the waters of the Persian Gulf, 4.0 kilometres (2.5 mi) off the coast of Dubai.
 The World islands are mainly made of sand dredged from Dubai's shallow coastal waters and are one of several artificial island developments in Dubai.
 The islands' areas vary from 250,000 to 900,000 square feet.
-The islands are arranged in the shape of the world map and the archipelago covers around 9 km in width.
+The islands are arranged in a world map shape, and the archipelago spans about 9 km.

 Dubai Miracle Garden

 On 14 February 2013, the Dubai Miracle Garden, a 72,000 m flower garden, opened in Dubailand.
 It is the world's largest flower garden.
 The garden displays more than 50 million flowers with more than 70 species of flowering plants.
-The garden uses retreated waste water from city's municipality and utilises drip irrigation method for watering the plants.
-During the summer seasons from late May to September when the climate can get extremely hot with an average high of about 40 °C, the garden stays closed.
+The garden uses treated wastewater from the city's municipality and utilises the drip irrigation method for watering the plants.
+During the summer seasons from late May to September, when the climate can get extremely hot with an average high of about 40 °C, the garden stays closed.

 Aeternitas Tower

 In January 2024, Dubai announced its intention to build the Aeternitas Tower, which will become the world's tallest residential clock tower at a height of 450 m.
 That is four times the height of London's Big Ben.
 The tallest clock tower to date is Makkah Clock Royal Tower in Mecca.
-The tower's name "Aeternitas" comes from the ancient Roman religion; she was the divine personification of eternity.
+The tower's name, "Aeternitas", comes from the ancient Roman religion; she was the divine personification of eternity.
 The project is a joint venture between Dubai-based real estate developer London Gate and Swiss luxury watch manufacturer Franck Muller.
 The tower offers luxury apartments, including 1 to 4-bedroom units, as well as Sky Villas and Sky Mansions, with interiors inspired by Franck Muller's designs.